Vitamins, Diet & Nutrient Therapies

 - Soda — both regular and diet

-- Soy — including soy milk and all soy products
+- Soy — including soy milk and all products that contain it

 - Coffee and tea — herbal teas are okay